Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-\textbf{Supervised node classification}.
-We present the results of supervised node classification in Table~\ref{tab:res_node_class_sup}.
-We report the average \emph{Micro-F1} and \emph{Macro-F1} of $10$ runs of each model with different seeds.
-For the table, we can see that RL-HGNN\textit{++} consistently outperforms all competing models on the IMDB and DBLP datasets, with up to $5.6\%$ in terms of \emph{Micro-F1}.
-Note that all GNN models that contain the topology information obtain better performances than MLP, which only works on node attributes.
-Heterogeneous GNNs outperform homogeneous GNNs and our RL enhance model, RL-HGNN\textit{++}, achieves the best performance.
-This demonstrates the usefulness of heterogeneous relations and the advantages of designing different appropriate meta-paths for each node according to their features.
+\textbf{Supervised Node Classification}.
+We present the results in Table~\ref{table:res_node_class_sup}.
+We can see that PM-HGNN\textit{++} consistently outperforms all competing models on IMDb, DBLP and ACM datasets, with up to $5.6\%$ in terms of \emph{Micro-F1}.
+Heterogeneous GNNs outperform homogeneous GNNs, and our PM-HGNN\textit{++} achieves the best performance.
+This demonstrates the usefulness of heterogeneous relations and the advantages of generating appropriate personalised meta-paths for each node according to its attributes and relational structure.